Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: INTRODUCTION

 \section{INTRODUCTION}

-The origin of Galactic extremely metal-poor stars remains largely unknown.
+The origin of Galactic extremely metal-poor (EMP) stars remains largely unknown.
 Their small metal content suggests that they were born very early, while their small masses pose interesting questions on star formation in a metal-poor environment.
-For example, the star \Caffau \ with the mass $0.8 \ \Msun$ has an extremely low metallicity of $4.5\E{-5} \ \Zsun$ \citep{Caffau11,Caffau12}, and thus is thought to be one of the second generation stars; it was probably born in a gas cloud that had been enriched with heavy elements synthesized by the first generation of stars (Pop III stars).
+For example, the star \Caffau \ with a mass $0.8 \ \Msun$ has an extremely low metallicity of $4.5\E{-5} \ \Zsun$ \citep{Caffau11,Caffau12}, and thus is thought to be a second generation star; it was probably born in a gas cloud that had been enriched with heavy elements synthesized by the first generation of stars (Pop III stars).

 Recent theoretical studies based on cosmological hydrodynamic simulations suggest that the first generation stars formed from a metal-free, primordial gas have a wide range of masses \citep{Hirano14,Susa14}.
-Such a notion is supported by observations of metal-poor stars whose peculiar abundance patterns are consistent with the nucleosynthetic models of massive primordial stars \citep{Caffau11,Keller14}.
-Interestingly, the recently discovered star \Aoki \ shows characteristic signatures of the metal yield of a very massive primordial star, suggesting a broad mass distribution of the Pop III stars \citep{Aoki14}.
+Such a notion is supported by observations of EMP stars whose peculiar abundance patterns are consistent with the nucleosynthetic models of massive primordial stars \citep{Caffau11,Keller14}.
+Interestingly, the recently discovered star \Aoki \ shows characteristic signatures of the metal yield of a very massive primordial star, suggesting a broad mass distribution of Pop III stars \citep{Aoki14}.
+In addition, it is reported that the fragmentation of accretion disk in the primordial gas clouds leads the solar- and subsolar-mass star formation when clumps are ejected from the dense region by the $N$-body gravitational interactions \citep{Greif11, Greif12,Clark11,StacyBromm14}.
+If their mass is less than $\sim 1 \ \Msun$, these stars might be observed in the local Universe \citep{Hartwig15, Ishiyama16}, and the slightly polluted Pop III stars might be observed as metal-poor stars \citep{Komiya15}.